slghtr-says/servercert/docs/BR.md

 **Note**: Once the FQDN has been validated using this method, the CA MAY also issue Certificates for other FQDNs that end with all the Domain Labels of the validated FQDN.
 This method is suitable for validating Wildcard Domain Names.

-##### 3.2.2.4.22 DNS TXT Record with Static Value
+##### 3.2.2.4.22 DNS TXT Record with Persistent Value

-Confirming the Applicant's control over a FQDN by confirming the presence of a durable record identifying the Applicant in a DNS TXT record for an Authorization Domain Name that is prefixed with one DNS TXT Record Static DCV Domain Label.
+Confirming the Applicant's control over a FQDN by confirming the presence of a persistent record identifying the Applicant in a DNS TXT record for an Authorization Domain Name that is prefixed with one DNS TXT Record Persistent DCV Domain Label.

 The CA MUST confirm the presence of a TXT record whose RDATA value fulfills the following requirements: